stormpath/stormpath-documentation/source/auth_n.rst

   .. note::

     Instead of just receiving an authentication result, it is possible to receive the full Account object.
-To do use the ``withResponseOptions`` method on the ``UsernamePasswordRequestBuilder``
+To do so, use the ``withResponseOptions`` method on the ``UsernamePasswordRequestBuilder``

     .. literalinclude:: code/java/authentication/login_attempt_req_expand_account.java
       :language: java